For the first time since it closed its borders in 2020.

 – 25 Exciting Things to Do in Shanghai — First Timer’s Guide From Must-Dos to Hidden Gems

-Which city or province are you excited to visit with China reopening its borders?
+Which city or province are you excited to visit now that visa-free travel for Singaporeans has resumed?
 Let us know in the comments below!